daily-co/testrtc-client/README.md

 ### Using our prebuilt TestRTC scripts

 You can import the JSON files from the `testrtc` directory into your TestRTC account.
 Replace the Service URL with the address of your Netlify deployment.
+This can be done by two methods:

+* Clicking the `Import` button in your TestRTC test dashboard and navigating to the relevant test JSON file.
+* Using the [`@testrtc/scripts-import-export`](https://www.npmjs.com/package/@testrtc/scripts-import-export) package with your TestRTC API key.

 Check out [TestRTC's testing documentation](https://testrtc.com/article-categories/testingrtc/) for more information on using TestRTC.